 Negotiating the cross over between painting and the moving image.

-Video sketches taken from the natural world are transcribed to the physical surface, in the from of paintings.
+Video sketches taken from the natural world are transcribed to the physical surface, in the form of paintings.
 The method for this process of re-interpretation is a combination of digital editing and analogue distortion.
 Translucent and semi transparent acrylic material is used as a way of modulating light waves to interrupt perception, and create real time refraction effects; a kind of visual reverb.